 - Fit and comfort:we move 40 times every night so it's important that our sleepwear moves with us.
 The most comfortable pajamas should feel like a second skin, providing lightweight comfort without any irritation.

 - Super soft touch: our blood flow increase during the sleep meaning that we are more sensitive to touch.
-This means that the softest pajamas also is the pajamas that helps us to sleep the best.
+This means that the most comfy pajamas also are the pajamas that helps us to sleep the best.

 KEEP THE IDEAL SLEEPING TEMPERATURE WITH DAGSMEJAN